-Six apartment complexes house married students, juniors, and seniors.
-University apartments include one-, two-, and four-bedroom apartments conveniently located on the OC campus.
+Nine apartment buildings accommodate married students, juniors, and seniors.
+University village includes one-, two-, and fourbedroom apartments conveniently located on the OC campus.
 Choices vary from semi-private to private bedrooms.
 Furnished apartments are available for single students, but the units for married and non-traditional students are unfurnished.
 For a single student to qualify, you must be a junior or senior, have a cumulative 2.0 grade point average (GPA), and have no disciplinary problems.
 Final approval is made by the Office of Student Life.